 11. Recognition of a big milestone (like learning to read!)

-Every kid has his or her own milestones.
+Every kid has their own milestones.
 Celebrate them with gifts that show you know how big a deal they are!
 Did they recently learn how to read?
 Sign them up for a library card and pop it into a new book tote with their name on it.
 Bonus points if you also create a reading nook in their room, complete with a beanbag chair and fuzzy throw.

 12. Stories from other times and places

-New releases of the series they're currently reading, beautiful vintage versions of the classics they've read over and over again, books you read as a kid and write a note to them inside the front cover — there are so many ways to give great stories to your children that are meaningful and fun.
+New releases of the series they’re currently reading, beautiful vintage or hardcover versions of the classics they’ve read over and over again, books you read as a kid and write a note to them inside the front cover — there are so many ways to give great stories to your children that are meaningful and fun.

 13. A place to escape for a little while